laurenancona/analytics-container/homework.md

-_In preparation for Unified Analytics presentation, we need two things (should take ~10 minutes total):_
+_In preparation for the Unified Analytics presentation, we need two things (should take ~10 minutes total):_

-## 1. Google Tag Manager
-- Create a Google Tag Manager Account:
+## 1. Create a Google Tag Manager Account
 _You will need a Google account; for convenience use the same email used to log in to Google Analytics._

 ![](https://raw.githubusercontent.com/laurenancona/unified-analytics/master/images/1-signup-screen.png)